hhu-bsinfo/dxram/doc/Troubleshooting.md

 Send buffer size could not be set properly.
 Check OS settings!
 Requested: XXX, actual: XXX
 ```
 you should consider setting the TCP buffer sizes (see */proc/sys/net/core*) to the requested value.
 DXRAM does still work without setting them to the requested value but you won't get the best network performance.

+# Network error "Could not bind network address"

+It's very likely that you are already running a DXRAM instance or another application which uses the current port
+assigned.
+Either shotdown that process or use another port for the DXRAM instance you want to start.
+>>>>>>> doc: Update troubleshooting